mt-trash/mt-trash.github.io/_posts/2015-10-09-almost-died.md

 ---
 layout: post
-title: I almost died of doing nothing
+title: Almost died of doing nothing
 date: 2015-10-09
 preview: Depression is a condition that overtakes you after a disturbing realisation.
 No matter the particular content of this realisation it always brings to light the interminable nature of your situation.
 ---